ligato/docs/docs/plugins/linux-plugins.md

-# Linux plugins
+# Linux Plugins

 ---

 ## Interface Plugin

 The Linux interface plugin manages linux-based host OS interfaces.
 Currently it only supports VETH and TAP interface types.

+**References**

+- [ proto][ proto]
+- [ model][ model]
+- [ conf files][ conf-file]

+**References**

+- [Linux interface proto][linux-interface-proto]
+- [Linux interface proto][linux-interface-model]
+- [Linux inter conf file][]

 The plugin watches for changes to the supported interface types.
 The difference between the VPP and Linux interface plugin is that the latter does not remove any "redundant" configuration.
 Instead, the plugin holds on to the state of all VETH and TAP interfaces present in the default namespace.

 Namespaces are also supported, however they are handled by a different plugin.
 Interfaces in namespaces other than default remain unknown if not listed in the NB configuration (i.e. they are not registered during resync).
 The vpp-agent uses an external library to fetch data about OS interfaces and manage them.

-[The Linux interface model][linux-interface-model] describes the interface and is composed of two parts.
+The Linux interface proto describes the interface and is composed of two parts.
 The first part describes those items common to the supported interface types.
 The second part describes items specific to each interface type.
 The interface may have an optional namespace field.
 The interface name is required, and the host name can be specified.
 If not specified, the host name will be the same as the logical name.

 ### VETH